 RHINO, the Magic of Community Health Clubs, and a Community Radio Program

-By Dr. Moumini Niaoné, 2020 IIE Centennial Fellow and Founder of Pull for Progress
+By Dr. Moumini Niaoné, 2020 Rodman C. Rockefeller Centennial Fellow; Founder of Pull for Progress

 “Do not curse the darkness, light a candle.”

 Let me take you to my country, Burkina Faso.
 It is a landlocked West African country of 21 million people.
 The infant and maternal mortality rate is one of the highest in the world, a reflection of a very weak health system.
 Around 8 million out of the 21 million people, live with less than 1$ a day, and most of them are in rural and remote areas in underserved communities.

 Since 2016, the country is also facing an unprecedent security and humanitarian crisis with more than 1 million internally displaced people with a high need for assistance.
 These intertwined factors, the rampant government corruption, and now COVID-19 have created very alarming living conditions for communities that were already vulnerable.

 There are countless reasons to feel desperate and even to run to other countries with better living conditions.
 Or to stay and fight for the communities.
 Instead of cursing the darkness, I preferred to light a candle.